sirisian/ecmascript-types/dependentrecordtypes.md

 };
 ```

-This would be used as decorators are only allowed in the class body:
+Instead this form would be used, as decorators are only allowed in the class body:

 ```js
 class AddressResponse {